DimoMohit/mantis_ruby/README.md

 => true
 >> MantisRuby.hi
 Hello developer!
 Welcome to Mantis Ruby Gem.
-You can use MantisRuby.help any time to get the help.
+You can use visit https://github.com/DimoMohit/mantis_ruby any time to get the help.
 ```

 ### Issue Format